-The following State legislation is directed at State agencies.
+Although the following legislation and EOs are directed at State agencies.
 MPOs are encouraged to consider and incorporate, where applicable and appropriate, the policies and strategies that support requirements placed on the State.

-SB 246 - Climate Change Adaptation
+SB 246 - Climate Change Adaptation of 2015